ialbert/bio/docs/bio-mygene.md

         }
     ]

 The output of the `bio mygene` command is in the JSON (JavaScript Object Notation) format.
-JSON is not biology specifc, instead, you can think of it as a generic, lightweight, human readable approach to represent diverse and hierarchical information.
+JSON is not biology specific, instead, you can think of it as a generic, lightweight, human readable approach to represent diverse and hierarchical information.

 * https://en.wikipedia.org/wiki/JSON